 Another beautifully romantic restaurant, the food is quite fancy and can be a bit hit and miss – some of it is a bit of a throwback to the 80s but I usually go with plainer food anyway so I tend to luck out!

-– (a new steakhouse that opened last year in Quinta do Lago.
+Bovino is a new steakhouse that opened in Quinta do Lago in 2015.
 The restaurant is huge and very cosy inside for the winter, with open fireplaces and lots of dark wood and leather.
 The outside is perfect for summer dining with beautiful views from the cocktail terrace and a fabulous boutique pool and bar where you can lounge on four-poster beds all day and chill out to DJs.
 The steaks weren’t as good as at Parilla but they had only just opened when I was there and I’ve only been the once.
-This year they are holding a Love Brunch on Sundays with an all you can eat gourmet buffet including sushi, salads, cold meats, cheeses, prawns, oysters, seafood, steak, omelettes, bacon and eggs, fruit etc…the list is never-ending.
+In 2016 they held a Love Brunch on Sundays with an all you can eat gourmet buffet including sushi, salads, cold meats, cheeses, prawns, oysters, seafood, steak, omelettes, bacon and eggs, fruit etc…the list is never-ending.
+In 2017 it was called Beats & Brunch – it seems like they are re-inventing it every year!
 After brunch you get free entrance to their pool party with DJs and cocktails all afternoon – will definitely be checking this out this year so look out for a blog post on it.
 Edit: A review of Love Brunch at Bovino can be found here.

-A restaurant by Heinz Beck which is set in the hugely opulent Conrad Hotel.
+Gusto is a restaurant by Heinz Beck which is set in the hugely opulent Conrad Hotel (Hilton Group).
 This really is the most upscale restaurant in the area.
 The food has a local flavour but with many twists and preparation techniques that you’d expect to find in a Michelin Starred Restaurant (with a price tag to match!)

 The second photo above is from when we spent Christmas Eve there a few years ago with a 9 course tasting menu!
 Delicious, but just a tad too over-pretentious.
 I can honestly say I’ve never eaten better tortellini (even in Italy).
 The pasta was wafer thin and burst in your mouth releasing all the cheesy, buttery flavour (I still dream about it to this day) but when you ask for a chamomile tea and they bring the chamomile bush to your table and start clipping the leaves in front of you then it all gets just a bit too silly for my tastes.
 Oh, and a water menu complete with salt and pH levels for each variety – surely water is water is water??
 No?